Dog training log, planner and journal

 18

-Recent decisive outcomes are running at 76% good across 13 decisive logs.
+Recent clear outcomes are running at 76% good across 13 clear outcomes.

 Best setup available